CR-1/IR-1 Spousal Visa

 Step 4 — Medical Examination: Before the consular interview, the beneficiary must undergo a medical examination conducted by a physician authorized by the U.S. Embassy.
 The medical report is valid for a limited period and must not have expired by the time of the interview and U.S. entry.

 Step 5 — Consular Interview: The beneficiary attends an immigrant visa interview at the relevant U.S. Embassy or Consulate.
-For clients in Austria: U.S. Embassy Vienna.
-Germany: U.S. Consulate General Frankfurt.
+For clients in Germany: U.S. Consulate General Frankfurt.
 Switzerland: U.S. Embassy Bern.
 Spain: U.S. Embassy Madrid.
 The consular officer reviews the application and assesses the bona fides of the marriage.
 Original documents submitted to the NVC must be brought to the interview.

 Step 6 — Visa Issuance and U.S. Entry: Upon approval, the beneficiary receives a CR-1 or IR-1 visa in their passport along with a sealed immigrant visa packet.
 The packet must not be opened — it is presented to U.S. Customs and Border Protection upon entry.
 Upon admission, the beneficiary becomes a lawful permanent resident.
 The physical green card is typically mailed within several weeks after entry.